drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

   - To prevent conflicts, effectively communicate changes to the project's requirements to all parties involved, including the project team, users, and management.

 Resource Constraints:
-  - Technical risk: KTDI should put in place routine data backups and disaster recovery plans, as well as routine maintenance and software and hardware updates, to reduce the technical risks.
+  - Technical risk: <br>KTDI should put in place routine data backups and disaster recovery plans, as well as routine maintenance and software and hardware updates, to reduce the technical risks.
 They should also employ qualified IT specialists to run and maintain the system.
-  - Financial risk: To reduce financial risks, KTDI should create a thorough financial strategy that takes into consideration the initial expenditures as well as recurring expenses of the Student Accommodation System.
+  - Financial risk: <br>To reduce financial risks, KTDI should create a thorough financial strategy that takes into consideration the initial expenditures as well as recurring expenses of the Student Accommodation System.
 Additionally, they want to look at other sources of income, including adding booking fees or providing premium services.
 It's crucial to regularly examine and modify financial predictions to take any changes in enrollment or other monetary issues into consideration.

 In general, it's crucial to recognise and reduce these risks if we want the KTDI student housing system to be successful.
 KTDI can lessen possible adverse effects and increase the advantages of the system by taking a proactive approach to risk management.